FazePino/Snake-in-java/README.md

 Then install Launch4J to convert the jar file into an executable file.

-If you want just play, there is an .exe file prebuilt for you 😀
+If you just want to play, there is an .exe file prebuilt for you 😀